Message Replay Configuration

 live message

-A published message which has not been sent to all consuming clients.
-It exists somewhere in the datapath; that is, it was either received on ingress, sent via egress, or exists in one or more endpoints
+A published message that has not been sent to all consuming clients.
+It exists somewhere in the datapath; that is, it was either received on ingress, sent via egress, or exists in one or more endpoints.

 replayable message

-logged message A replayable message which has been set aside in the replay log for later replay.
+A replayable message that is available in the replay log for later replay.

-replayed message A logged message which matches a replaying endpoint's subscriptions and has been added to the endpoint.
+A logged message that is available in the replay log and matches a replaying endpoint's subscriptions and has been added to the endpoint.

 Types of Replay Requests

-A Message Replay playback request may be initiated for an endpoint either by a client application using a Solace API when it binds to a Guaranteed endpoint, or from Broker Manager, Solace CLI or SEMP.
-In either case, the following Message Replay playback requests are supported:
+A message replay request can be initiated for an endpoint by either a client application using a PubSub+ Messaging API when it binds to a Guaranteed endpoint, or from Broker Manager, Solace CLI or SEMP.
+In either case, message replay supports the following types of playback requests:

-• Replay From-Date-And-Time: the requester specifies the date and time from which the playback is to start.
-Any messages in the replay log equal to, or newer than, the specified date and time that match the endpoint’s subscriptions are delivered to the consumers.
+The requester specifies the date and time from which the playback is to start.
+Any messages in the replay log equal to, or newer than, the specified date and time that match the endpoint’s subscriptions are delivered to the endpoint.

-• Replay After-Replication-Group-Message-ID: the requester specifies a replication group message ID after which the playback is to start.
-Any messages in the replay log received after the specified replication group message ID that match the endpoint's subscriptions are delivered to the consumers.
+The requester specifies a replication group message ID after which the playback is to start.
+Any messages in the replay log received after the specified replication group message ID that match the endpoint's subscriptions are delivered to the endpoint.

-In all cases, once the replay has caught up to the live data stream, message delivery switches to delivery from the endpoint.
+In all cases, once the replay has caught up to the live data stream, message delivery switches to live message delivery from the endpoint.

-Let's walk though the life cycle of a replayable message.
-A couple of points to keep in mind is that the life cycle is the same for both Types of Replay Requests, and in each of the following life cycle phases the underlined passages correspond to terms in the Terminology section.
+Let's walk though the lifecycle of a replayable message.
+A couple of points to keep in mind is that the lifecycle is the same for all Types of Replay Requests, and in each of the following lifecycle phases the underlined passages correspond to terms in the Terminology section.

 2. The message is successfully spooled to all its non-replaying destinations, gets added to the replay log, and is now considered to be a logged message.